 How Much Settlement Money Can I Get For An L&I Permanent Partial Disability Claim?

-- When the injury happened — Washington L&I updates injury payouts each year based on cost of living adjustments (COLA); the date of your injury will influence your L&I settlement amount.
+- When the injury happened: Washington L&I updates injury payouts each year based on the cost of living adjustments (COLA); the date of your injury will influence your L&I settlement amount.

 What L&I doesn’t tell you is that the claim manager assigned to your case has a lot of discretion in choosing which category rating to assign to your injury, which can impact your L&I settlement amount.
 A good lawyer and the right doctor are usually the winning combination to unlocking the maximum amount of benefits to which you are entitled in PPD settlements.